How to Sit Correctly

 - When sitting in a chair that rolls and pivots, don’t twist at the waist while sitting.
 Instead, turn your whole body.

-- It is okay to assume other sitting positions for short periods of time, but most of your sitting time should be spent as described above so there is minimal stress on your spine.
+- It is okay to assume other sitting positions for short periods, but most of your sitting time should be upright with minimal stress on your spine.

 What is the Correct Way to Sit While Driving?